teia-community/teia-docs/wiki/Governance-on-Teia.md

 ![ProtoDAO structure and procedure](https://github.com/teia-community/teia-docs/assets/97635650/6e991a86-16e0-417f-ab8d-442b69059e74)

-## Phase02 DAO beta

-After the Teia DAO Tokens have been distributed, we can start to vote with the DAO smart contracts (details see below).
-During the beta phase, the core team multisig will still be legally responsible and in charge so the DAO contracts can be used and tested without the risk of exploits and smart contract issues.
-Token votes by the DAO members will still be used to form decisions.

-so: legally, the core team from phase01 will still be in place, until at least phase03, at which point the DAO can propose changes to the core team if needed.

-## Phase03 Full DAO Launch
+## Next step: Full DAO launch

-After Phase02 we will adjust the operating agreement so that the DAO contracts will define the governance on chain and via DAO votes.
+After the beta testing phase, we will adjust the operating agreement so that the DAO contracts will define the governance on chain and via DAO votes.
 DAO proposals can be set up by any DAO member and will be voted on by the DAO.
 DAO proposals in the current setup can only have a Yes/No option.

 The core team multsig will no longer be the owner of the DAO, which will then be the DAO members.
 The core team will be responsible for day-to-day executive decisions, since DAO proposals and voting will not be feasible for smaller decisions.
 The core team will also be responsible for the LLCs operations and HR and will be able to represent Teia legally i.e. for paper work and propose community votes as well as the budget for operations.

-For now, we plan to start into phase03 with the same core team like in phase 01+02 and let the DAO decide on approving or changing the core team.
+For now, we plan to launch with the same core team that has been building the DAO and keeping Teia running since 2021 and let the DAO decide on approving or changing the core team.

 DAO proposals are mostly intended to define roadmaps/general directions the LLC should take and also montiroring the core team in their operational work and executive decisionmaking. of Course the DAO is free to change this setup via DAO proposals